Event-based MILP models for ride pooling applications: Numerical Experiments

-Some pick-up and drop-off times or locations may force the drivers to make large detours, which may induce significantly increased routing costs or excess ride times.
-By using the objective function $f_{rce}$ we can measure the impact of denying certain requests on the served users' excess ride time and the total routing costs.
-The weighting parameter $\gamma$ in $f_{rce}$ defines the trade-off between the general requirement of answering as many requests as possible on one hand, and the goal of cost and time efficient transport solutions on the other hand.
-After testing several weights, it turns out that $\gamma = 60$ is a reasonable choice, yielding
+By using the objective function $f_{rcr}$ we can measure the impact of denying certain requests on the served users' regret and the total routing costs.
+The weighting parameter $\gamma$ in $f_{rcr}$ defines the trade-off between the general requirement of answering as many requests as possible on one hand, and the goal of cost and time efficient transport solutions on the other hand.
+After testing several weights, it turns out that $\gamma = 20$ is a reasonable choice, yielding

 In our numerical experiments, on average at most 10\% of the requests are rejected when using these weights.
 Note that several authors using weighted sum objectives base their choice of weights on \cite{Jorgensen2007} (see e.g.\ \cite{Mauri2009, Kirchler2013}).
-However, the total routing costs, the total/maximum excess ride time and the number of unanswered requests depend strongly on the test instances and may vary considerably.
+However, the total routing costs, the total/maximum regret and the number of unanswered requests depend strongly on the test instances and may vary considerably.
 Since in this section we create a new class of test instances, we refrain from using these predetermined weights.